Samson of Chinon: Works

 Samson wrote also responsa, several of which are quoted by Joseph Colon and Solomon ben Adret.
-According to Gross, Samson was the author of the supercommentary on Ibn Ezra's commentary on the Pentateuch found by Judah Mosconi at Perpignan between 1363 and 1375 (Halberstam MS.).
-As regards the word (ממרשילאה = "of Marseilles"), which appears in the manuscript after the name Samson of Chinon, Gross believes that Samson settled at Marseilles after the banishment of the Jews from France.
+According to Heinrich Gross, Samson was the author of the supercommentary on Ibn Ezra's commentary on the Pentateuch found by Judah Mosconi at Perpignan between 1363 and 1375 (Halberstam MS.).
+As regards the word (ממרשילאה = "of Marseille"), which appears in the manuscript after the name Samson of Chinon, Gross believes that Samson settled at Marseille after the banishment of the Jews from France.